sensu/sandbox/README.md

 ![Sensu logo](/images/sensu-logo.png)

 # Sensu Sandbox
 Ready-made development environments for Sensu

+## Deprecation Notice
+This repository has been deprecated in favor of the Docker based [Sensu Workshop]https://github.com/sensu/sensu-go-workshop

 ### Learn Sensu Go
 A CentOS 7 virtual machine with Sensu Go, InfluxDB, and Grafana